Do people today want chilling and thrilling story-lines?

 Thrillers and Dramas enjoy controversial moments..There are a lot of cult classic thriller and even horror films with controversial scenes and moments.
 The Bad Seed (Spanking scene), Mother Dearest (Clothes hanger beating scene), Orphan (Seduction Scene) IT (Orgy scene), Private Lessons (Maid seduces boy).

 All of these films have their moments of challenging comfort zones.
-I honestly feel that sensitive people should stay away from them, but the other problem are also annoying Christian groups that are often on a mission to get rid of everything they condemn to be offensive.
-Overbearing Christian groups who did most of the complaining, and protesting about these scenes in movies attacked them viciously and even tried vilifying the directors.
+I honestly feel that sensitive people should stay away from them rather than protesting and decrying how inappropriate everything is in fiction, although when it comes down to real filming then yes they used minors for those parts.
+But the other problem are also annoying Christian groups that are often on a mission to get rid of everything they condemn to be offensive.
+Overbearing Christian groups who did most of the complaining, and protesting about these scenes in movies attacked them viciously hard and even tried vilifying the directors.
 Today they currently attack ordinary artist for "offensive" material on top of harassing film makers.
+But the SJW crowd does this as well if something offends them.

 I never even seen the Shining before, but for whatever reason this is like one of the most iconic moments in the whole movie other than the scene with the two twins.
 I've seen parodies of this movie and didn't know why it was so popular when the movie Cobra (1986) had a similar scene where a woman is hiding in the bathroom of a hospital and this serial killer rams his knife through the door to get to her in a similar manner excluding sticking his face through it to taunt her.